sweattep/modern_quotes/README.md

 >Create a comparison chart between the raw data and the canonical data prior to implementation.
 Simple unit tests can be used to verify the logic in the code.
 This will allow you to come to an agreement up front and avoid the process of creating multiple implementations, doing multiple presentations, and  creating multiple sources of technical debt.
 Tools such as the Wikidata Glossary and Topic Navigation Templates can be used as a transformation target to normalize data based on an international standard.

 >Setup a voting system to determine the standards you will be using for numeric values, such as dates, times, and currency.
 Find numeric equivalents for non-numeric values, such as longitude and latitude coordinates for locations, or Unicode equivalents for emojis.

+>your body can only digest and absorb so much protein at a time

+>A key component to sustainable exercise adherence is finding activities that you truly enjoy

 >Be explicit in code about the data retention, data structure, and data schema for each and every data point.
 A name and location for these details should be chosen which is persistent, consistent, and resistant to change, such as a pinboard, collaboration tool, or content management system of your choice.
 In addition, a Venn Diagram within the document can encapsulate both the relationships between data points and owners, as well as the relationships between owners and policies.

 >A shared email address and shared calendar can be a better way to manage your team's schedule compared to ad hoc communication.
 Team members can then be informed ahead of time about important dates  and messages without putting too much burden on individuals to remember everything.

+>Wrap the themes of your campaign in an interactive experience, or ask audiences for their opinions to begin your own community

 >Create a playbook consisting of steps to read, write, and update each data point.
 If you have more than one source for a data point, add a step in the playbook to merge and normalize them down to a single source of truth.
 Research a Common Data Model (CDM) for your industry for non-numeric data.
 If one exists, take that into consideration, and if it is acceptable, come up with a process and schedule for migrating from your existing data model to a common data model.
 Otherwise, create a vocabulary document composed of a definition, synonyms, and antonyms to track changes to metadata over time.

 >At any point in the processing of a stylesheet, there is a current template rule.
 Whenever a template rule is chosen by matching a pattern, the template rule becomes the current template rule for the instantiation of the rule's template.
 When an xsl:for-each element is instantiated, the current template rule becomes null for the instantiation of the content of the xsl:for-each element.